 Young professionals should also “like” or follow the company or career page of the business where they’re applying.
 This can give you more insight to the company, like what type of work you will be doing, the clients they serve, etc. Most companies also post job positions on these pages as well, so you can get on the inside track for any possible openings.

 Another great way to get on a business’ radar before you even have an interview is to share posts related to the industry you’re interested in or, even better, the specific company you hope to work for.
 Twitter is a great place to do this, but you can also share on Facebook, LinkedIn and Google+.

 Fired: Sharing Controversial/Negative Posts

 All you have to do is pay attention to the headlines: Social media can be dangerous to your career.
-Just ask the restaurant employee fired for posting a photo that showed him licking a stack of hard dick pills viagra tacos or the technology industry employee hired (and then fired) for tweeting a negative comment about the company.
+Just ask the restaurant employee fired for posting a photo that showed him licking a stack of tacos or the technology industry employee hired (and then fired) for tweeting a negative comment about the company.

 Some people think what they post outside of work is not their employer’s business, and maybe it’s not, but the lines between business and personal life have blurred and, anyway, perception matters a lot.

 If you work in the private sector you must comply with your company’s social media regulations.
-The rules can vary depending on the type of company you’re with, is there a generic cialis but a good rule of thumb is to ask HR if the company has a social media policy.
+The rules can vary depending on the type of company you’re with, but a good rule of thumb is to ask HR if the company has a social media policy.